-Your child will see their specialist doctors in clinic for 2 or 3 years after they have finished treatment for childhood leukaemia.
+Your child will see their specialist doctors in clinic for at least 2 to 3 years after they have finished treatment for childhood leukaemia.
 After that, your child is likely to be seen in a late effects clinic.
 Here, they might see a doctor or an advanced nurse practitioner.

 At the moment, people who have had cancer in childhood have lifelong follow up.
 Researchers are interested in finding out if everyone needs this level of care after childhood cancer.